 - Origins Available:

 The name Fasackerlay is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
-It is a product of when the family lived in Fazakerley, a place in Lancashire.
+It is a product of when the family lived in Fazakerley, Lancashire.

 Early Origins of the Fasackerlay family